bamason2/ttc066-module/docs/notes/Section_7.md

 <img src="figures/drivetrain_as_a_vibrating_system.png" width=600>

-*Figure 3: Drivetrain visualised as a number of lumped masses connected by springs (compliant)*
+*Figure 3: Drivetrain visualised as a number of lumped masses connected by springs*

 Control can be achieved by isolating or reducing the vibration.
 This can be tackled by: